SplashCodeDex/WeGoAgain/README.md

-# myapp
+# WeGoAgain

-A new Flutter project.
+A Flutter project to demonstrate my skills and explore new ideas.
+Let's go again!

 ## Getting Started